-In 2019, there is no dearth of big and powerful phones.
-What primarily differentiates Note-series from all other phones is primarily the thin plastic strip it houses within – the S Pen.
-With Note 10-series, the S Pen gets a unibody design and a 6-axis gyroscope motion sensor.
+In 2020, there is no dearth of big and powerful phones.
+What primarily differentiates the Note-series from all other phones is primarily the thin plastic strip it houses within – the S Pen.
+The S Pen on Note series now gets a unibody design and a 6-axis gyroscope motion sensor.
 It also retains Bluetooth connectivity that was introduced with the Galaxy Note9.

 But how much of a difference does the glorified S Pen make?
 Is it something that you’d never draw out of your phone, or is it indeed a productivity tool?
 Well, the answer depends on the way you use your phone.
 Here are things you can do with the S Pen on Galaxy Note 10 plus or other Note-series devices.

 18 Cool Things You Can Do With Samsung S Pen

 You can now assign S Pen motion gestures to different App actions.
 For instance, you can zoom in by circling S Pen clockwise or zoom out by circling S Pen anti-clockwise when the camera app is open.